shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Mark

 At level 3, you can mark a creature as your quarry.
 Take a hair, piece of clothing, or other possession that belongs to your quarry.
 After 1 minute of focus, you mark that creature as your quarry.

-You may cast spells on your quarry, or centered on your quarry, if they are within your Tether Range, and you do not need to see them to cast spells on them.
+You can see through illusions that hide your quarry, you can see your quarry even if they are invisible, and you can see them in darkness as if they were lit by dim light, even in magical darkness.
 You have advantage on initiative checks in combats with your quarry.

+Your quarry remains your quarry until you lose the possession or you use this feature to mark a new quarry.

 You learn the following Bond Affinity option:

 -   Seeking: 10 Spell Points.
+This spell’s Cast Range is increased by your Tether Range.
+If your quarry is not the original target of this spell, this spell jumps targets to your quarry, if your quarry is within your Cast Range of the original target.

-This spell only targets your quarry, and if it has an area of effect, it only effects your quarry.
+A Seeking spell may only effect your quarry, even if it targets other creatures, and even if it has an area of effect.

+If a Seeking spell has an area of effect, and your quarry is not in the original area of effect, but is within your Cast Range of the center, then the spell jumps to center your quarry in the area of effect.

 Seeking spells don’t give away your position, break invisibility, or give any indication that you are the one casting the spell.